Our Power of Reading book this term is ‘Street Child,’ a book about the challenges of life as an orphan in Victorian Britain.

 In Science, the pupils will investigate the different materials they encounter each day.
 They will investigate and classify materials based on their properties and develop their understanding of mixtures and solutions.
 They will have the chance to perform their own line of questioning and perform experiments involving a range of materials.

-As a reminder, homework will continue to go online every Wednesday and it is to be completed by the following Monday.
-Children are also expected to bring in appropriate PE attire every Wednesday.
+As a reminder, homework will continue to go online every Wednesday - to be completed by the following Monday.
+Pupils are also expected to bring in appropriate PE attire every Wednesday.

-Please also keep an eye on the school’s website for updates and ‘Wow Work’.
+Please also keep an eye on the school’s website for updates and also the pupils’ ‘Wow Work’.

-If you have any questions, please feel free to speak to a member of the Year 5 team.
+If you have any questions, please feel free to speak to any member of the Year 5 team.